CodeoC-ai/pilot-stats-app/README.md

 Streamlit app to visualize some stats.
-Takes two JSON files as input:
+Fetches two JSON files from S3:
 - `user_stats.json` with user stats
 - `user_conversion.json` with user conversion stats